fdhernandez/store/student-store-ui/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
 - The intructors and TA were a major help with the many errors I kept dealing with.
-At some point, Paige and Raahima both came into my breakout room to help me fix an error that I could not find.
+At some point, Paige, Elie and Raahima came into my breakout room to help me fix an error that I could not find.